-The PAM profile offers a large number of options to support the exchange of patient demographic and encounter data in a wide variety of environments.
+The PAM Profile offers a large number of options to support the exchange of patient demographic and encounter data in a wide variety of environments.
 Particularly, this profile addresses both acute care settings and ambulatory healthcare organizations.
 It is unlikely that one particular environment will need all the options.

 On one hand, an ambulatory care community might need only the pair of actors Patient Demographics Supplier/Patient Demographics Consumer, using transaction ITI-30.
-On the other hand, the exchange of patient demographic and encounter data between a hospital patient administration system and its ancillary systems (laboratory, radiology, cardiology, etc.) might be fully satisfied with the pair of actors Patient Encounter Supplier/Patient Encounter Consumer, using transaction ITI-31 with the only option "Inpatient/Outpatient Encounter Management".
+On the other hand, the exchange of patient demographic and encounter data between a hospital patient

-Hence, the first decision that must be made by a healthcare organization for the deployment of this profile is to select the proper actors and the appropriate set of options to cover its needs, ensuring that each selected option will be supported by the actors on both ends of the transactions.
+- administration system and its ancillary systems (laboratory, radiology, cardiology, etc.) might be fully satisfied, for example, with the pair of actors Patient Encounter Supplier/Patient Encounter Consumer, using transaction ITI-31 with the Basic Subset of messages and the two options "Inpatient/Outpatient Encounter Management" and "Maintain Demographics." - Hence, the first decision that must be made by a healthcare organization for the deployment of this profile is to select the proper actors and the appropriate set of options to cover its needs, ensuring that each selected option will be supported by the actors on both ends of the transactions.

-Furthermore, as an IT Infrastructure profile, the PAM profile may not be used standalone.
-Rather, its actors and transactions will be leveraged by other domain integration profiles (in radiology, cardiology, laboratory, or in cross enterprise document sharing).
+Furthermore, as an IT Infrastructure profile, the PAM Profile may not be used standalone.
+Rather, its actors and transactions will be leveraged by other domain integration profiles (in

+3660 radiology, cardiology, laboratory, or in cross enterprise document sharing).
 Here again, the first decision that will be taken by the IHE committee that wishes to leverage PAM for its domain, will be to select the proper set of options and to ascertain the consistent use of these options in its domain.

-Thus, during the building process of IHE domain technical frameworks, as well as in the deployment process, the PAM profile will be constrained to reduce its original number of options.
+Thus, during the building process of IHE domain technical frameworks, as well as in the deployment process, the PAM Profile will be constrained to reduce its original number of options.

-However, to accommodate situations in which a consumer application would not support an option implemented by a supplier application, the PAM profile states that the consumer application shall application-reject a message that it does not support (see ITI TF-2x: C.2.3).
+However, to accommodate situations in which a consumer application would not support an option implemented by a supplier application, the PAM Profile requires that the consumer application shall application-reject a message that it does not support (see ITI TF-2x: C.2.3).

-14.3.1 Merge Option
+3670 14.3.1 Merge Option